-Figure 96 Advanced Application > Policy Rule
+Figure 111 Advanced Application > Policy Rule

-Table 63 Advanced Application > Policy Rule
+Table 74 Advanced Application > Policy Rule

 LABEL DESCRIPTION Active Select this option to enable the policy.
 Name Enter a descriptive name for identification purposes.
 Classifier(s) This field displays the active classifier(s) you configure in the Classifier screen.
 Select the classifier(s) to which this policy rule applies.
 To select more than one classifier, press [SHIFT] and select the choices at the same time.
+Parameters Set the fields below for this policy.
+You only have to set the field(s) that is related to the action(s) you configure in the Action field.
+General

-Table 63 Advanced Application > Policy Rule (continued)
+Table 74 Advanced Application > Policy Rule (continued)

-DESCRIPTION low for this policy.
-You only have to set the field(s) that is related to the action(s) you Action field.
-Type the number of an outgoing port.
-Specify a priority level.
-Specify a DSCP (DiffServ Code Point) number between 0 and 63.
-Specify the type of service (TOS) priority level.
-You can configure the desired bandwidth available to a traffic flow.
-Specify the bandwidth in kilobit per second (Kbps).
-Enter a number between 1 and 1000000. on(s) the Switch takes on the associated classified traffic flow.
-Select No change to forward the packets.
+LABEL DESCRIPTION Egress Port Type the number of an outgoing port.
+Priority Specify a priority level.
+DSCP Specify a DSCP (DiffServ Code Point) number between 0 and 63.
+TOS Specify the type of service (TOS) priority level.
+Rate Limit You can configure the desired bandwidth available to a traffic flow.
+Bandwidth Specify the bandwidth in kilobit per second (Kbps).
+Enter a number between 1 and 1000000.
+Action Specify the action on(s) the Switch takes on the associated classified traffic flow.
+Forwarding Select No change to forward the packets.
 Select Discard the packet to drop the packets.
 Select Do not drop the matching frame previously marked for dropping to retain the frames that were marked to be dropped before.
-Select No change to keep the priority setting of the frames.
+Priority Select No change to keep the priority setting of the frames.
 Select Set the packet's 802.1p priority and send the packet to priority queue to replace the packet's 802.1p priority field with the value you set in the Priority field.
 Then put the packets in the designated queue.
-Select Replace the 802.1p priority field with the IP TOS value and send the packet to priority queue to replace the packet's 802.1p priority field with the value you set in the TOS field.
-Then put the packets in the designated queue.
-Select No change to keep the TOS and/or DSCP fields in the packets.
+Diffserv Select No change to keep the TOS and/or DSCP fields in the packets.
 Select Set the packet's TOS field to set the TOS field with the value you configure in the TOS field.
 Select Set the Diffserv Codepoint field in the frame to set the DSCP field with the value you configure in the DSCP field.
-Select Send the packet to the egress port to send the packet to the egress port.
-Select Enable to activate bandwidth limitation on the traffic flow(s).
-Click Add to insert the entry in the summary table below and save your changes to the Switch's run-time memory.
+Outgoing Select Send the packet to the egress port to send the packet to the egress port.
+Rate Limit Select Enable to activate bandwidth limitation on the traffic flow(s).
+Add Click Add to insert the entry in the summary table below and save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
-Click Cancel to begin configuring this screen afresh.
+Cancel Click Cancel to begin configuring this screen afresh.
+Clear Click Clear to set the above fields back to the factory defaults.